 1/4 tsp pepper

 1 cup (250 mL) shredded Cheddar cheese

 Cut the squash in half lengthwise; remove and discard seeds.
 Place squash on a baking sheet.
 Bake until tender, about 1 hour.
 Separate the strands of squash with a fork and place in a medium bowl; discard shells.

-In the mean time, in large nonstick skillet, cook onions and garlic in olive oil, add beef and brown it over medium heat, breaking up with back of spoon, until no longer pink, about 5 minutes; drain fat.
+In the meantime, in a large nonstick skillet, cook onions and garlic in olive oil, add beef and brown it over medium heat, breaking up with the back of a spoon, until no longer pink, about 5 minutes; drain fat.

 Add cocoa, cinnamon, salt, pepper, oregano and tomato sauce, bringing to a simmer.